What is Caustic Soda?

 H319 (36.43%): Causes serious eye irritation [Warning Serious eye damage/eye irritation]

-Information may vary between notifications depending on impurities, additives, and other factors.
-Also percentage value in parenthesis indicates the notified classification ratio from companies that provide hazard codes.
-Only hazard codes with percentage values above 10% are shown.
+Information may vary between notifications depending on impurities, additives, also other factors.
+In addition, percentage value in parenthesis indicates the notified classification ratio from companies that provide hazard codes.
+Furthermore, hazard codes with percentage values above 10% are shown.

 Caustic Soda analysis (product Test Data Sheet):